tuddman/deepstream-client-clj/README.md

 WebRTC may not get implemented (unless there is pitchfork-fervor level demand to build a ClojureScript client.. :)

 Pull Requests welcome

+Huge thanks to [@ztellman](https://github.com/ztellman) and others, for writing the great libraries that largely power this client.

 ## License